CsapoKrisztian/A38-Kanban-development/README.md

 - REACT_APP_GITLAB_SERVER=https://gitlab.techpm.guru (this should be your own gitlab server)
 - REACT_APP_GITLAB_APP_ID=458f27c6eb357cf7419231331e3af3e3a9d39782b7edf50ac2cc083e7a7f1a4a (this should be the app id of your application on your gitlab server)
-- REACT_APP_GITLAB_APP_SECRET=f0fbf238c1ef5d0be56bf1118c430b15daff2b85d790d4bbfd76b8ccbb5bac33 (this should be the app sercret of your application on your gitlab server)
+- REACT_APP_GITLAB_APP_SECRET=f0fbf238c1ef5d0be56bf1118c430b15daff2b85d790d4bbfd76b8ccbb5bac33 (this should be the app secret of your application on your gitlab server)
 - REACT_APP_APPLICATION=http://localhost:3000 (this should be the url of the frontend)